Java-Archive/javamicroservice.github.io/docs/optionals/service.md

 pause
 ```
+1. Create an install script, e.g. install_myservice.bat above
 2. Run the bat file
 3. Now Windows should open a popup and asks for permission to install the new service.
 After you done this the service should
-be listet in the services.msc.
+be listed in the services.msc.
 4. Once the service is started it will create a file named microservice.rest.
 This file is used to store the actual port of the service.
 5. If you stop the service, the ServiceWrapper will call the [shutdown url](admin.md).

-To deinstall the service create another script, e.g. remove_myservice.bat:
+To remove the service create another script, e.g. remove_myservice.bat:
 ```
 @echo off